litstack/docs/basics/localization.md

 ::: tip

-You may also use the Larvel localization helpers in Vue components.
+You may also use the Laravel localization helpers in Vue components.

 -   \_\_()
 -   trans()